sdatsenko/docker-gitbook/README.md

 docker run -d -p 4000:4000 --name gitbook -v $cwd/book:/app/book docker-gitbook
 ```

 All options are mandatory only for the first execution.
-Once container is created it can be started by using `docker run devbook` command.
+Once container is created it can be started by using `docker run gitbook` command.

 ## Reading GitBook